immersivecognition/uxf-tutorial/part-7/README.md

 [![too-slow-events](/uxf-tutorial/images/too-slow-events.png)](/uxf-tutorial/images/too-slow-events.png)

+Now, of course our trial will be marked as `tooslow` in our output.

 ## Fixing the feedback

 Right now the feedback (the Cursor Copy) is still going to try to display even if we move too slow.
 That is a problem because we don't have an "angle" measured.
 So lets add a condition where that doesn't happen in our FeedbackController script.
 I modified the first part of our Present() method that returns early if the outcome isn't a hit or miss: